databricks/databricks-sql-nodejs/docs/readme.md

 /**
  * Transforms operation result
  *
- * @param operation
+ * @param operation operation to perform
- * @param resultHandler - you may specify your own handler.
+ * @param resultHandler you may specify your own handler.
 If not specified the result is transformed to JSON */ getResult(
     operation: IOperation,